 If you’ve run a mod, but decided you don’t actually want to play with it.
 To “uninstall” the mod, just restart the game.
 Mods don’t make permanent changes.

 If you’ve merged multiple mods into a single file using BLCM, and you only want to remove one of them, you can simply disable that category.
-To properly remove it from the file, enable structural edits in BLCMM’s settings, then delete should be an option whenever you right click a category.
+To properly remove it from the file, you can delete it right inside OpenBLCMM itself, by right-clicking on the mod in question and choosing “delete”.